cev-api/NiceWurst/README.md

 ![Chest](https://i.ibb.co/0yRPQ0jy/javaw-sg-VUhu-MCDY.png)

-## What’s changed or improved in this fork?
+## What’s changed or improved in this fork compared to the original Wurst?

 ### ItemESP (Expanded)
 Highlights dropped, equipped, and framed items with powerful filters and customization.